gjtorikian/atweetforeveryoccasion.com/CONTRIBUTING.md

-Want to add your own tweet paired with a new article?
+Want to add your own tweet paired with a news article?
 Great!
 Thank you!
 Here's what you'll need to do:

 1. Follow the usual instructions to [clone/fork](https://help.github.com/articles/fork-a-repo/) a repository on GitHub.
 2. Open up *data/entries.yml*.